 I teach product prototyping at the Craig Newmark Graduate School of Journalism at CUNY, lead workshops at the Newmark School's J+ program, and am an adviser and adjunct instructor at the New School Journalism + Design Program in New York City.

 I wrote Family Projects for Smart Objects: Tabletop Projects That Respond to Your World from Maker Media, which draws from projects I built while trying to Make Every Week for a year.

-I also lead custom demos and workshops about bots, artificial intelligence, diy eletronics, sensor journalism and more.
+In many cases I'm available for custom demos and workshops about bots, machine learning, diy eletronics, sensor journalism and more.
 (Head to Studio Karios to book me.)

 Where I've Been

 I was the founder and Senior Editor on the WNYC Data News Team,

 which powers the public radio station's data-driven journalism, pursues

 original-source investigative reporting and creates useful, playful, New

 York City-centric projects.
 My time at WNYC spanned nearly 16 years, during which I held positions as news director, executive producer of On The Media, head of digital media and executive producer for special projects – often simultaneously.

 I was the Innovator in Residence and co-instructor for a sensor-journalism class called "Stream Lab" at West Virginia University.
 We deployed water sensors in the Monongahela River to learn about measuring water quality and how others may do the same.